Publish Date: 02-08-2025

 Does Renters Insurance Cover Theft?

-Whether you live in a cozy studio or rent a suburban home, the risk of property theft follows you.
-Most of these losses don’t come from dramatic break-ins, either.
-According to the FBI report, 27% of reported thefts happen from vehicles, and nearly 10% happen from buildings or shared spaces.
+Whether you live in a cozy downtown studio or rent a spacious suburban home, the vulnerability follows you.
+Most of these losses do not come from dramatic, Hollywood-style break-ins either.
+According to recent FBI data, 27% of reported thefts occur directly from vehicles, while nearly 10% happen within shared residential buildings or common spaces.

 Does Renters Insurance Cover Stolen Items?